51.2. Extension of the period for filing evidence

 The following matters would suggest that a party had not made all reasonable efforts and acted promptly and diligently to comply with an evidentiary period:

-• unexplained delays, e.g. in finalising the evidence of the appropriate person authorised to make a declaration on behalf of the applicant or opponent company.
+• significant unexplained delays, e.g. in finalising the evidence of the appropriate person authorised to make a declaration on behalf of the applicant or opponent company.

 • delays in obtaining expert evidence that could have been anticipated and acted on